 Summary of Benefits and Coverage (SBC)

-As part of Health Care Reform, Penn State has made available to you a Summary of Benefits and Coverage (SBC)for your review.
-This document summarizes important information about the healthcare coverage option that is offered under the PPOBlue group plan at Penn State.
+As part of Health Care Reform, Penn State has made available to you a Summary of Benefits and Coverage (SBC) for each of the plan types available to benefit-eligible employees for review.
+These documents summarize important information about the healthcare coverage options that are offered under the group PPO Blue Plan, PPO Savings Plan, and Value Based Benefit Design at Penn State.
 A paper copy is also available, free of charge, by contacting the Employee Benefits Division.

 Form W-2 Update